Cnut's invasion of England: Battle of Assandun

-The Battle of Assandun (or Essendune) was fought between Danish and English armies on 18 October 1016.
+The Battle of Assandun (or Essendune) was fought between the two armies on 18 October 1016.
 There is disagreement whether Assandun may be Ashdon near Saffron Walden in north Essex or, as long supposed, Ashingdon near Rochford in southeast Essex, England.

-It ended in victory for the Danes, led by Canute the Great, who triumphed over the English army led by King Edmund Ironside.
-The battle was the conclusion to the Danish reconquest of England.
+The battle was victory for the Scandinavians, led by Canute the Great, who triumphed over the English army led by King Edmund Ironside.
+In the midst of battle, Eadric Streona, whose return to the English side had perhaps only been a ruse, withdrew his forces from the fray, bringing about a decisive English defeat.